-The Daily Telegraph revealed this weekend that Jarrod Croker recently had surgery on a borked shoulder (technical term) after suffering a ruptured rotator cuff and torn labrum early in the preliminary final.
+The Daily Telegraph revealed in November that Jarrod Croker had surgery on a borked shoulder (technical term) after suffering a ruptured rotator cuff and torn labrum early in the preliminary final.
 It will keep him out of the early rounds of next year.
 There plenty of talent to fill his spot, but that’s not the whole story.

 That Croker played through such pain is admirable.
 I’ve never suffered a rotator cuff injury but from all reports they hurt like hell.
 It would also provide an explanation for less-than-stellar effort to bring down Sulasi Vunivalu mid way through the first half.

 Missing the early part of next season highlights a big question for the Raiders.
 They have plenty of talent in the backline, but little certainty.
 All positions in the back five outside Charnze Nicoll-Klokstad’s position up the back are conceivably up for grabs

 There’s no shortage of talent to fill them, which Coach Stuart acknoweleges: